TWIML/TWIML-RAG/proj/rag/notes.md

     - use static json or something, & separate for each persons' clone, so put in .gitignore
     - + maybe instead of them having to download just use the google-drive api, and store the chunks there with the processed notes etc.
 2. Pinecone index - conditional loading
-3. Making streamlit such that every dev can have their own space and page(s)
+3. App UI Features & Codebase Developer Flow (for experiments/trialling-app-features) etc.
-    - & simply import shared interfaces or common functionality if useful - and allow the component to be their experiment space (saves git merge-conflicts, and confusion as to what the page/code is intended to be trying out etc.)
+    i.
+Making streamlit such that every dev can have their own space and page(s) eg. `components` folder & wrappers on common stuff
-4. Tweaking streamlit UI to give more feedback and options for the dev eg. allow them to see which documents were retrieved from rag, also allow them to edit the prompts etc. on the fly
+            - & simply import shared interfaces or common functionality if useful - and allow the component to be their experiment space (saves git merge-conflicts, and confusion as to what the page/code is intended to be trying out etc.) ii.
+UI features for greater feedback and options for the dev to associate comments/markings etc. eg. allow them to see which documents were retrieved from rag, also allow them to edit the prompts etc. on the fly
             + create some ui & backend flow (+ static storage in git-local) to allow them to evaluate (give score or +/-) the response for both rag doc-retrieval & chat-model response separately, each associated with appropriate data (embedding model, chat model, query, etc. etc. + maybe a user comment for how to refine/improve the response, or what's wrong with the docs retrieved)
             + in fact the more you let them do through an interface the more option their is to capture feedback and iteration (Eg. for choosing best embedding model for rag and writing results/metrics/comments about its suitability to a table in README or local git-storage,or perhaps some cloud-service or `ml-flow` etc. or maybe a local csv and you build a analytics dashboard off it in streamlit)

 # Bugs/Issues
 - Openai provide no way of querying the API to know for each model what endpoints/functionality it has, so you cant tell before hand if the model the user is going to select will work with the functionality you want (eg. conversational chat endpoint), so it might error if they choose the wrong one, the website has a table but it is not suitable for programmatic parsing (& would require web-crawling anyway, which they probably block)